karthikchakravarthy/Calculator/README.md

 # Calculator
-A calculator that have more features
+A calculator that is developed in java which uses AWT for GUI.